 First, Tchiya was born a daughter of Abraham, a seed set in place so that it would take root and grow into God’s promise.
 Because His promise is to the Jew first, awareness is key.

-Secondly, we must look at what took place in Tchiya’s life not many years later, what needs to be remembered and fulfilled; and what we need to do now to remind ourselves of God’s promises—to have our eyes opened and remember the Jewish roots of our Christian faith.
+Second, we must look at what took place in Tchiya’s life not many years later; what needs to be remembered and fulfilled, and what we need to do now to remind ourselves of God’s promises—to have our eyes opened and remember the Jewish roots of our Christian faith.

 Fourteen years after Tchiya’s birth, Germany invaded Horochow, and their Soviet Union allies occupied the area.
-Yet, her family remained despite the occupation and anti-Semitism.
-It wasn’t until 1941, three years after the Nazi occupation, that Germany built a ghetto in Horochow… ultimately relocating the Perlmutter family within.
+Yet, her family—like many—remained despite the occupation and anti-Semitism.
+But it was not until 1941, three years after the Nazi occupation, when a ghetto was built in Horochow that many began to see the danger…

-Now a young woman with immense spirit, Tchiya was to hide with a nearby Polish family after escaping her usual work detail… but things didn’t go as planned.
-She was betrayed to the Germans.
+Now a young woman with immense spirit, seventeen-year-old Tchiya was to hide with a nearby Polish family after escaping her usual work detail… but things did not go as planned.
+Tchiya was betrayed to the Germans.

-Tchiya, unlike so many others, wasn’t taken to a camp to be gassed or die a slow death, nor was she taken to the woods to be shot.
-Instead, she was stripped of her clothes then led through the streets of the city she’d known as home, before finally being tortured and killed.
+Yet, unlike so many others who were captured, Tchiya was not taken to a camp to be gassed or die a slow death, nor was she taken to the woods to be shot.
+Instead, she was stripped of her clothes and led through the streets of the city she had known as home, before finally being tortured and killed.

-When you read a story like Tchiya’s you may wonder: How could God have allowed this to happen?
+When reading a story like Tchiya’s, thoughts and questions run through our minds: How could God have allowed this to happen?
 Why is such a horrible story important to remember?
-I’d rather not know.
+I would rather not know.

-Yet, there are so many reasons why we need to know and ultimately, we have to remember: God didn’t cause the Holocaust, man did.
+Yet, there are so many reasons why we need to know.
+And ultimately, we have to remember: God did not cause the Holocaust, man did.

-Through the horrors, tears, and anguish of the Holocaust, God brought beauty from the ashes… but He didn’t cause the ashes.
+Through the horrors, tears, and anguish of the Holocaust, God brought beauty from the ashes… but He did not cause the ashes.
 He was not bringing punishment to His people.
-God didn’t just stand by; He was there, weeping with His people for the transgressions against them.
+God did not just stand by; He was there, weeping with His people for the transgressions against them.

 Within the events of the Holocaust, God gave His grafted-in Gentiles the ability to act—a chance to remember His people, as well as their importance to Him—and to remind them that if they are grafted into a Jewish tree, then they must nurture that tree which they are now a part of, or both will perish.

-At Curt Landry Ministries we take many steps to renew the land and people of Israel, inviting the fulfillment of biblical prophecy… yet, one thing near and dear to our hearts is to bring God’s refuge to those still affected by the Holocaust.
+At Curt Landry Ministries we take many steps to help restore the land and people of Israel, inviting the fulfillment of biblical prophecy… yet one thing near and dear to our hearts is to bring God’s refuge to those still affected by the Holocaust.